flyeven/hext/README.md

 ## On NuGet

-Hext is available as a package on NuGet ([link](https://www.nuget.org/packages/Hext.dll/)).
+Hext is available as a [package](https://www.nuget.org/packages/Hext.dll/) on NuGet.
 To install it, you can run the following command in the Package Manager Console:

     Install-Package Hext.dll